acailuv/launchpad-go-rest/README.md

 # Setting Up

-Run postgres in your local by using the following command:
+Run all of the needed systems in your local by using the following command:

 ```
-docker compose up -d postgres
+docker compose up -d
 ```

 or if you have docker-compose installed (the old version of `docker compose`):

 ```
-docker-compose up -d postgres
+docker-compose up -d
 ```

 # Server Start

-After you have the database booted up, you can start the server by using the following command:
+After you have all the systems booted up, you can start the server by using the following command:

 ```
 make start-server